La gota fría: Reception

-Upon its release, "La gota fría" received generally favorable reviews from music critics, who recognized it as one of the best track from Clásicos de la Provincia.
+Upon its release, "La gota fría" received generally favorable reviews from music critics, who recognized it as one of the best tracks from Clásicos de la Provincia.
 Carlos Quintana of About.com wrote about the song that "this song took Colombia, and later the world, by storm.
 The feeling inside of it represents in a perfect way the festive spirit of Colombian people", and named it as ideal track for any Latin party.
 Also was placed it among his personal list of the Best Vallenatos in History, ranking the first place in a top ten.
 Janet Rosen from Allmusic praised the song because is different between the other song of the album and expressed "a witty tune that was a major hit for Vives", going on to select the song as one of the best tracks of the album.

 "La gota fría" became Vives's first record to attain commercial success.
 The song peaked at numbers 6 and 14 on the Billboard Hot Latin Songs and Latin Pop Songs component charts.
 The song won for Tropical Song of the Year at the 1995 Lo Nuestro Awards.
 In Chile the song was certified Platinum for selling over 25,000 copies.

 Music video

 The music video for "La gota fría" was shot in the Romelio Martínez Stadium in Barranquilla, and Pescaíto (a popular neighborhood of his native Santa Marta), the two locations are in Colombia.
 On December 7, 1993, Vives offered a concert in Barranquilla.
 The event was very special because the music video for "La gota fría" was going to be filmed.
 They had many film cameras, dollies and clapperboards (with the participation of group of video from RCN TV).
-At the 4:00 am the next day, La Provincia and Carlos Vives, left Barranquilla because they needed to shoot some scenes of the music video in Santa Marta.
+At 4:00 AM the next day, La Provincia and Carlos Vives, left Barranquilla because they needed to shoot some scenes of the music video in Santa Marta.
 The video of the song starts with Carlos singing live with La Provincia, during the video show scenes of the band members playing their instruments.
-There are other scenes that show the public and other that shows Carlos Vives playing football at the beach, a drop falling in the water, a cactus and other images.
+There are other scenes that show the public and other that shows Carlos Vives playing football on the beach, a drop falling in the water, a cactus and other images.